julianbernardino/gooddata-tools/README.md

 # GoodData Services Tools
 Automation tooling to make life at GoodData easier

-## ADS Lint
+## ADS Lint (Beta)
-* Reviews ADS queries with a single command
+* Reviews all of your ADS queries with a single command
-* Flags code smells
+* Writes query plans to a local folder for easy reference
-* Generates query plans for all DML statements
+* Flags high cost queries and code smells
 * Identifies bad joins, group clauses, uneven segmentation, and more
 * Provides additional optimization suggestions